 The Advanced Process Solutions and Molding Technology Solutions reportable operating segments are subject to a variety of federal, state, local, and foreign laws and regulations relating to environmental, health, and safety concerns, including relating to the handling, storage, discharge, and disposal of hazardous materials used in or derived from our manufacturing processes.
 We are committed to operating all our businesses in a manner that protects the environment and makes us good corporate citizens in the communities in which we operate.
 We have established various cross-functional sustainability working groups, which include top operational leaders and other key team members, to support our sustainability strategy and to facilitate and drive key priorities, including those related to the environment.
-In addition, we maintain standards for our global suppliers in support of critical environment applicable standards and legal requirements.
-While we believe that continued compliance with applicable standards and legal requirements.
+In addition, we maintain standards for our global suppliers in support of critical environmental policies and other regulatory requirements, and Hillenbrand's Global Supply Management department engages with our suppliers to support compliance with applicable standards and legal requirements.
 While we believe that continued compliance with current federal, state, local, and foreign laws relating to the protection of the environment and supply chain diligence will not have a material effect on our capital expenditures, earnings, or competitive position, future events or changes in existing laws and regulations or their interpretation may require us to make additional expenditures in the future.
 The cost or need for any such additional expenditure is not known.